tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 2_Linear and Logistic Regression/Readme.md

 - Nonlinear regression models complex relationships using polynomial, exponential, or logarithmic functions when data does not fit a straight line.

 ## POLYNOMIAL REGRESSION
 - Polynomial regression can fit data but may overfit by capturing random noise rather than the underlying patterns.

+- A researcher wants to model a non-linear growth in CO2 emissions as engine size increases, showing a smooth curve.
+Which regression technique is suitable in this scenario?<br/>
+Polynomial regression. <br/>
+For modeling a non-linear single-variable relationship, polynomial regression is the right choice.

 ## LOGISTIC REGRESSION